-WHO WE ARE Personal Energy Transportation, or PET, is a three-wheeled, off-road wheelchair, operated by hand power.
+WHO WE ARE Personal Energy Transportation, or PET, is a three-wheeled, all terrain wheelchair, operated by hand power.
 Built by a faith-based, non-profit, volunteer organization, PETs are delivered at no cost to people in developing countries who have lost the use of their legs due to birth defects, polio, diabetes, spinal cord injuries, landmines, or war.

 OUR MISSION Our mission is to provide PET wheelchairs at no cost to individuals with